MicrosoftDocs/cpp-docs/docs/standard-library/memory-functions.md

 The function makes a request for memory and it may not succeed.
 If no buffer is allocated, then the function returns a pair, with the second component equal to zero and the first component equal to the null pointer.

-This function should only be used for memory that is temporary.
+Only use this function for memory that is temporary.

 ### Example